HimanshuKumarShahi/OfflineAI/readme.md

 3. Locate `ai/llama3.2:latest` and click the **Play (▶️)** button to start the local model server.

+in app.py change the model name if your model is different.

 ### Step 2: Open Terminal & Navigate to Project Folder
 Open Command Prompt (CMD) or VS Code Terminal and navigate to your project directory: